 A critically important issue is to determine if any legal restrictions exist that may prevent the venture from operating effectively.
 Such restrictions include a vast range of regulatory hurdles (e.g. safety regulations) and ethical restrictions.

 A venture has restricted FTO when an entity not associated with the venture has rights (such as a granted patent) to IP that the venture requires.
-A prior-art search may discover if a restriction to FTO exists.
+A search of the patent register may discover if a restriction to FTO exists.
 If so, it may be possible for the venture to negotiate FTO with the other entity.

 IP protection does not address any of these potential legal restrictions on the venture.